 See the Stars Over Flagstaff

-View the moon’s craters and Saturn’s rings through the 32-foot-long Clark Telescope.
+You also can view the moon’s craters and Saturn’s rings through the 32-foot-long Clark Telescope.
 And peer through the legendary Pluto Telescope, which helped 24-year-old observatory assistant Clyde Tombaugh discover Pluto in 1930.
+The telescopes are housed in a variety of interesting buildings that pop up like giant mushrooms from the ponderosa forest floor.

 Related story: Two Landmarks That Helped Americans Land on the Moon